 In essence, the model states that we create our own psychological and emotional reality via our thoughts from the inside out, and that fresh thought is available in any given moment.
 This means we are constantly creating new realities although we may not be aware of it.
 For people suffering with addictions, mental health issues or repeated unhealthy behaviours it means that they are no longer under the control of powerful emotions associated with past events.

-At Beyond Recovery, we do not focus on awareness and ways of coping with feelings, but on understanding the nature and power of thought in our lives, and the ability to have a fresh experience regardless to our circumstances.
-For instance, once an individual has a personal realisation that painful memories are simply thoughts brought forward from the past, they automatically know how to let these thoughts pass through and are no longer held ransom to their painful emotions.
-This approach has brought improved mental health (and behaviour) to hundreds of our clients and tens of thousands of individuals who have engaged in Three Principles programmes across the world.
+At Beyond Recovery, we do not focus on the many ways we as human beings cope with our feelings, but on understanding the nature and power of thought in our lives, and the ability to have a fresh experience regardless to our circumstances.
+For instance, once an individual has a personal realisation that painful memories are simply thoughts brought forward from the past, they automatically know how to let these thoughts pass through them and are no longer held ransom to their painful emotions.
+This approach has brought improved mental wellbeing leading to more innate natural behaviours for hundreds of our clients and tens of thousands of individuals who have engaged in Three Principles programmes across the world.

 Beyond Recovery (and many other Three Principles organisations) have successfully used this approach with people struggling with all sorts of problems in addition to increasing performance and wellbeing amongst many diverse populations such as sports, businesses, education, relationships; in our case although we do work with professionals we have a particular interest and passion for working with those with drug and alcohol problems, mental health problems and those with long term involvement in the justice system.